argoproj/argo-cd/docs/operator-manual/metrics.md

 As the Application labels are specific to each company, this feature is disabled by default.
 To enable it, add the `--metrics-application-labels` flag to the ArgoCD application controller.

-The example bellow will expose the ArgoCD Application labels `team-name` and `business-unit` to Prometheus:
+The example below will expose the ArgoCD Application labels `team-name` and `business-unit` to Prometheus:

     containers:
     - command: